renatalucia/MacroMate/README.md

 - Option to create diets from a collection of recipes.

 ### Integrated Nutrition Data
-- Connects to Open Food Facts to fetch accurate and reliable nutritional values.
+- Connects to Nutrionix API to fetch accurate and reliable nutritional values.

 ### Interactive Chatbot
 - Enables users to refine and adapt their diet plans according to their preferences in real time.